 Making A Difference in Our County

-UGA Extension Family and Consumer Sciences agents provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
-Foodborne illness can be costly to the state and community, and they can even be deadly.
-The elderly, chronically ill and young children are at high risk for complications to foodborne illnesses that likely require hospitalization.
+UGA Extension Family and Consumer Sciences provide answers for Georgians about canning, freezing, food preservation and safety each and every day.
+Foodborne illness can be costly to the state and community, and can even be deadly.
+The elderly, chronically ill, and young children are at high risk for complications of foodborne illnesses that likely require hospitalization.
 Preventing illnesses keeps parents from missing work and losing pay that can be spent on goods in the local economy.
 Improperly thawed or mishandled food can easily cause economic disaster.
 Just one case of foodborne illness can cost millions in medical costs.
-To assist our county residents, publications featuring all aspects of food preservation and food safety are available in our local Extension office.
-UGA Family and Consumer Sciences Extension agents provide ServSafe® certification classes for individuals in the food service industry.
+To assist our county residents, publications featuring all aspects of food preservation and food safety are available in our local office.
+UGA Family and Consumer Science Extension agents provide ServSafe® certification classes for individuals in the food service industry.
 This certification is required by all food service establishments.
-Adopting safe food handling practices benefits all Georgians by reducing foodborne illnesses.University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+Adopting safe food handling practices leading to serving safe food benefits all Georgians by reducing foodborne illnesses and associated health care costs.